iamdtms/iamdtms/README.md

 ## 👤 About [iamdtms](https://iamdtms.hu)

 I'm an information technology professional and hybrid designer/developer with 20 years of experience crafting clean, accessible, and high-performing web interfaces.
-I'm combining the creativity of UX design with the precision of frontend engineering.
-I'm passionate about web standards and open source.
+I'm combining the creativity of UIUX design with the precision of frontend engineering and I'm also passionate about web standards and open source.

 My skills span across UI/UX design, web development, and IT infrastructure, with expertise in tools like CSS, HTML, JavaScript frameworks and web performance optimizations.
 I'm is also involved in open-source projects.